How to Become a Pain Management Nurse (RN-BC)

 Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

-Registered nurses (RN) have the unique ability to choose what they’d like to do with their careers after they’ve earned their license.
+Registered Nurses (RNs) have the unique ability to choose what they’d like to do with their careers after they earn their license.
 There are several different nursing specialties to choose from, all with their own job responsibilities, work environments, and perks.
-Each of these specialties require different levels of education and certification as well.
-Becoming a pain management nurse is a great way to individualize your career as an RN; not to mention the position ranks among the top paying nursing jobs.
+Each of these specialties requires different levels of education and certification as well.
+Becoming a Pain Management Nurse is a great way to individualize your career as an RN.
+At the same time, the position ranks among the top paying nursing jobs.

 Pain Management Nurse Definition

-A pain management nurse is a registered nurse (RN) that specializes in helping patients deal with acute and chronic pain.
-Patients dealing with pain must be given the proper amount of medication in order to provide relief, without putting the patient in danger.
-Due to the increase in opioid abuse over the last decade, pain management nurses are needed to ensure proper medications are being administered while avoiding the risks associated with over-dependence or addiction for their patients.
+A Pain Management Nurse is a Registered Nurse that specializes in helping patients deal with acute and chronic pain.
+Patients dealing with pain must be given the proper amount of medication in order to provide relief without putting the patient in danger.
+Due to the increase in opioid abuse over the last decade, Pain Management Nurses are needed to ensure proper medications are being administered while avoiding the risks associated with over-dependence or addiction for their patients.

 Pain Management Nurse: Job Description

 Pain Management Nurses are mainly tasked with helping patients manage their pain.
 They begin by assessing their patients in order to determine the cause and severity of their pain.
 From there, they determine which form of medication will effectively help them.
 Educating patients on how they should cope with their pain or discomfort is also a crucial part of the Pain Management Nurse job.
 This prevents patients from forming addictive habits from any narcotic pain medications they’re given.
 In response to the recent spike in addiction, Pain Management Nurses try to find alternative pain management techniques that don’t always require the use of narcotics.

 Where Do Pain Management Nurses Work?